MI-DPLA/combine-docker/README.md

 # combine-docker

+## Configuration

+Where will this happen?
+How can this most closely align with

 ## Initial Build

 The end goal is a single `docker-compose up`, but in the interim there might be a couple additional steps.